PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

 \subsection{Graph Construction and Indexing}

 \myparagraph{KH Construction} We adopt the graph construction method introduced in \hgr~\cite{luo2025hypergraphrag}.
-Given the documents $K$, the method first extracts hyperedges from text chunks, then identifies entities within these hyperedges, and finally constructs the KH $\mathcal{H}=(\mathcal{V}, \mathcal{E})$.
-Each entity $v \in \mathcal{V}$ and hyperedge $e \in \mathcal{E}$ is identified by its name $v^{nm}$ or $e^{nm}$, respectively.
-Each entity is associated with a textual description $v^{desc}$, while each hyperedge $e$ maintains a reference $e^{ref}$ to the text chunk that it originates from.
+Given the documents, the method first extracts hyperedges from text chunks, then identifies entities within these hyperedges, and finally constructs the KH $\mathcal{H}=(\mathcal{V}, \mathcal{E})$.
+Each entity is represented as $v = (v^{nm}, v^{desc})$, where $v^{nm}$ is the unique entity name and $v^{desc}$ denotes its associated textual description.
+Each hyperedge is represented as $e = (e^{nm}, V(e), e^{ref})$, where $e^{nm}$ is the unique hyperedge name, $V(e) \subseteq \mathcal{V}$ is the set of entities linked by $e$, and $e^{ref}$ is the reference to the originating text chunks.
 For efficient retrieval, vector databases are maintained for entity names, entity descriptions, and hyperedge names.

 \myparagraph{Synonym Hyperedge Augmentation} In the original method~\cite{luo2025hypergraphrag}, entity de-duplication relies on exact name matching, which results in isolated hyperedges and weakens the connectivity of the constructed KH.
 To better utilize graph structure in the later retrieval stage, inspired by HippoRAG2~\cite{jimenez2025hipporag2}, we introduce synonym hyperedges to the constructed KH.
-To be more specific, the synonym hyperedges are augmented in three steps.
-First, for each pair of entities $(v_i, v_j) \in \mathcal{V} \times \mathcal{V}$, we compute the cosine similarity
+To be more specific, the synonym hyperedges are augmented in three steps. $i)$ For each pair of entities $(v_i, v_j) \in \mathcal{V} \times \mathcal{V}$, we compute the cosine similarity